jxwleong/altera-de1-processor/README.md

 [7] How to Find the Greatest Common Divisor by Using the Euclidian Algorithm, Learn Math Tutorials, 2020.
 Available at: https://www.youtube.com/watch?v=JUzYl1TYMcU (viewed on 2 May 2020)
 [8] What are the applications of HCF and LCM in daily life?
 Adhikari, 2017.
 Available at: https://www.quora.com/What-are-the-applications-of-HCF-and-LCM-in-daily-life (viewed on 2 May 2020)
 [9] Multiplexer, Wikipedia, 2020.
 Available at: https://en.wikipedia.org/wiki/Multiplexer (viewed on 2 May 2020)
-[10] Finding the Greatest Common Divisor by Repeated Subtractions, Yiu, 2016.
+[10] Finding the Greatest Common Divisor by Repeated subtractiontractions, Yiu, 2016.
 Available at: http://www.amesa.org.za/amesal_n21_a7.pdf (viewed on 3 May 2020)